DarssiniRamesh/futuristic-neon-landing-page-137250/react_tailwind_frontend/README.md

 - Fully responsive
 - Smooth animations and neon accents following the "Neon Cyber" style guide
 - Environment variables must be provided; do not hardcode credentials in code.
+- See assets/supabase.md for full Supabase configuration details and SQL.